 The time also depends on the exact size of your florets.
 If you lean bigger, you'll need to cook longer.

-Just keep shaking every few minutes, checking for doneness.
+Just keep shaking gently every few minutes, checking for doneness.
 They're done when the florets have a little bit of brown on them, but you don't want them totally browned, because then they'll taste burnt.

-When you're choosing your Buffalo sauce, make sure to check the label for butter.
+When you're choosing your buffalo sauce, make sure to check the label for butter and other dairy ingredients.
 Some companies include butter in the bottle, because you normally use butter to get the sauce to stick.